aodgizmo/EverQuest_Legends_SoundModifier/README.md

 3. Click **PLAY**.
 4. Wait until the server-selection screen appears.
 5. Run `RemoveAnnoyingSounds.bat`.
-6. When it says `Done`, press any key to close the black window.
+6. Review the list of sounds it removed, then press any key to close the black window.
 7. Select your server and enter the game.

 You must repeat these steps each time the patcher restores the file.